 Cardiff and Vale College has exciting plans to support the local hospitality industry and is seeking your views

-Cardiff and Vale College is holding a public consultation into exciting proposals for a training hotel for the Capital Region.
+Cardiff and Vale College is holding a public consultation into exciting proposals for a training hotel for the Capital Region – and there is still time for you take part.

 The College has a long established and successful Hospitality department that offers not only full and part time courses in the College, but also delivers apprenticeships for employers in hotels, catering establishments and health spas across Wales.